 Explore Danao Norte Viewpoint

 Danao Norte is a region in the south-east of Tablas Island, Romblon.
-There’s a couple of resorts, which you can reach by a gravel road but other than that we didn’t see too much.
+There are a couple of resorts, which you can reach by a gravel road but other than that we didn’t see too much.

 It was the usual game plan for us on Tablas Island.
 Look at Google Earth and find some epic viewpoints and reefs to explore.
 As you can see below there was a shoot or a thin stretch of deep water with the shallow reef on either side.
 We thought it would be epic to shoot this location from the sky.

 It was awesome to be on Tablas Island finding random locations that turned out to be epic.
-It’s much more of an adventure than arriving at an easy to find a location that you have seen photos of a million times!
+It’s much more of an adventure than arriving at an easy-to-find location that you have seen photos of a million times!

 View the full blog post: DANAO NORTE VIEWPOINT ON TABLAS, ROMBLON